workshops sized.jpg

 The Jizo Foundation

 The Jizo Foundation was established in April 2020 by mythologist, author, and grief counselor, Dr. Patricia Danaher, to help families grieving the loss of a baby at birth or before, by acknowledging such loss in ways that Western society does not currently accommodate.
-It aims to provide social, emotional, and spiritual comfort through the practice of ritual and engagement with Jizo by those grieving any kind of loss like miscarriage, still-birth, failed IVF, termination, missed chances, by creating public grieving areas in existing cemeteries and green burial grounds enhanced with public art.
+It aims to provide social, emotional, and spiritual comfort through the practice of ritual and engagement with Jizo by those grieving any kind of infant loss like miscarriage, still-birth, failed IVF, or termination by creating public grieving areas in existing cemeteries and green burial grounds.

 In the West, there is scant place or process for this kind of mourning.
-With no possibility of a ceremony, no remains to bury or a grave to visit, families are left with no way to publicly mourn.
-Our project is inspired by an ancient and popular Japanese tradition involving public grieving grounds presided over by statues of the loving and compassionate Bodhisattva Jizo.
-According to the mythology which dates to the seventh century, when Jizo learns of the death of such a baby, he dives into the underworld and swoops the baby up in his cloak, bringing its soul directly to Nirvana, bypassing reincarnation.
-It is a comforting idea of a soul at peace and not lost, even if faceless.
-In Japan, Jizo is everywhere, in the marketplace, in the temple, in nature, just like spirit.
+With no possibility of a ceremony or a grave to visit, families are left with no way to publicly mourn.
+Our project is inspired by an ancient and popular Japanese tradition involving public grieving grounds presided over by statues of the compassionate Bodhisattva Jizo.
+According to the mythology which dates to the seventh century, when Jizo learns of the death, he dives into the underworld and swoops the baby up in his cloak, bringing its soul directly to Nirvana (Heaven).
+It is a comforting idea of a soul at peace and not lost.
+In Japan, Jizo statues are everywhere, in the marketplace, in the temple, in nature, just like spirit.
 He is affectionately known as the Universal Pain Reliever.

 “Jizo helps smuggle children into the afterlife in the sleeve of his robe.”